curiousoffice/playbook/README.rst

 The agile buddy is not a project manager.
 The rest of the team does not report to them.
 The agile buddy is also not a technical or design lead.
 Agile buddies need not be Managing Directors or CXOs, but typically are due to flexibility in schedule.
-Anyone at Sophilabs should be able to advise a project.
+Anyone at sophilabs should be able to advise a project.
 If the primary salesperson is not also the agile buddy, there should be a smooth hand-off from one to the other.